Japan–European Union relations

 Relations between the European Union (EU) and Japan date back to 1959.
 They have a strong trade relationship, particularly in investment flows.

-On February 1, 2019, the European Union–Japan Economic Partnership Agreement (EPA), the world's largest open economic area covering a third of the world's economy, entered into force.
+On February 1, 2019, the Japan–European Union Comprehensive Economic Partnership Agreement (EPA), the world's largest open economic area covering a third of the world's economy, entered into force.

 History

 In 1959, the Japanese ambassador in Belgium was accredited as Japan's first Representative to the European Communities (what would later become the EU in 1993).
 However, the establishment of a European delegation in Tokyo would take until 1974.
 In 1984 the first ministerial meeting between the two sides took place (the first summit would be in 1991).

 Although cultural and noneconomic ties with Western Europe grew significantly during the 1980s, the economic nexus remained by far the most important element of Japanese-West European relations throughout the decade.
 Events in West European relations, as well as political, economic, or even military matters, were topics of concern to most Japanese commentators because of the immediate implications for Japan.
 The major issues centered on the effect of the coming West European economic unification on Japan's trade, investment, and other opportunities in Western Europe.
 Some West European leaders were anxious to restrict Japanese access to the newly integrated European Union (until November 1993, the European Community), but others appeared open to Japanese trade and investment.
 In partial response to the strengthening economic ties among nations in Western Europe and to the United States-Canada-Mexico North American Free Trade Agreement, Japan and other countries along the Asia-Pacific rim began moving in the late 1980s toward greater economic cooperation.

 In 1987, The Japanese government (METI) and the European Commission (Directorate General for Enterprises and Industry) established the EU-Japan Centre for Industrial Cooperation, a non-profit organization aimed at enhancing all forms of industrial, trade and investment cooperation between Japan and the EU.

 On July 18, 1991, after several months of difficult negotiations, Japanese Prime Minister Toshiki Kaifu signed a joint statement with the Dutch prime minister and head of the European Council, Ruud Lubbers, and with the European Commission president, Jacques Delors, pledging closer Japanese-European Community consultations on foreign relations, scientific and technological cooperation, assistance to developing countries, and efforts to reduce trade conflicts.
 Japanese Ministry of Foreign Affairs officials hoped that this agreement would help to broaden Japanese-European Community political links and raise them above the narrow confines of trade disputes.